okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022/index.md

 When redirecting applications, you can use the [Loading Page API](/docs/reference/api/brands/#variants-for-the-okta-loading-page) to display a blank page instead of the default Okta loading page animation.
 As a result, Okta's branding doesn't appear anywhere in the redirect user journey. <!-- OKTA-509771 -->

-#### Trusted Origins for iFrame Embedding is GA in Production
+#### Trusted Origins for iFrame embedding is GA in Production

 You can now choose which origins can embed Okta sign-in pages and the Okta End-User Dashboard using Trusted Origins for iFrame embedding.
 This feature offers a granular control over iFrame embedding compared to the existing embedding option in Customization, which doesn't let you distinguish between secure and non-secure origins.
-Trusted Origins (Security > API) allows you to selectively configure the origins that you trust.
+Trusted Origins (**Security** > **API**) allows you to selectively configure the origins that you trust.
 It also provides enhanced security as it uses a more secure `frame-ancestors` directive in Content Security Policy that protects your data from web attacks such as clickjacking.
 You can also migrate your existing iFrames to Trusted Origins.
 See [Trusted Origins API](/docs/reference/api/trusted-origins/). <!-- OKTA-510180 -->

 #### Developer documentation updates in 2022.07.0